Spotify_Logo_RGB_Green copy.png

 Competitive analysis

-I began my research around what features current music streaming services in the market offer and point out the strengths and weaknesses on each competitor.
-My discoveries were:
+I started my research on the features offered by current music streaming services, highlighting the strengths and weaknesses of each competitor.
+My findings were:

-• The sharing function is generally a 3rd party integration that allows users to share outside of the site.
+• The sharing function is typically a third-party integration that enables users to share content outside of the platform.

-• Some services allowed users to purchase tickets for an artist’s tour and their merchandise directly from the platform.
+• Some services allow users to purchase tickets for an artist’s tour and buy merchandise directly through the platform.

-• Playlist curation, offline play, and smart suggestions are present in all services, making it the standard offer to users.
+• Playlist curation, offline listening, and personalized suggestions are standard features across all services, ensuring a consistent offering for users.

-• Some services don’t offer free listening which may be as to why free subscription services like Spotify are more likely used.
+• Additionally, some services do not provide free listening options, which may explain why free subscription services like Spotify are more widely used.

 User interviews

-Understanding the users will help empathize with them.
-I reached out to three participants that had shared music through Spotify and conducted two rounds of interviews with them.
-The first round was getting to know the participant’s daily habits, how music is involved in their routine, and how they share their music.
-The second round was uncovering a deeper knowledge of the user’s emotions, motivations, and fears.
+Understanding users is essential for developing empathy towards them.
+To gain insights, I reached out to three participants who had shared music on Spotify and conducted two rounds of interviews.
+In the first round, I focused on learning about each participant's daily habits, how music fits into their routines, and how they share their music.
+The second round aimed to explore their emotions, motivations, and fears in greater depth.
 My key findings were:

 Motivations